ha-rish-23/assignment-5-ha-rish-23/README.md

 ---

-## 📝 Overview
+## Overview

 This assignment explores **data veracity challenges in multi-label classification** using the yeast protein dataset.
-The project focuses on visualizing high-dimensional gene expression data through advanced dimensionality reduction techniques and analyzing the challenges these data characteristics pose for classification algorithms.
+The assignment focuses on visualizing high-dimensional gene expression data through advanced dimensionality reduction techniques and analyzing the challenges these data characteristics pose for classification algorithms.

 ### Key Components: